 My debut novel, A Calculated Life, was a finalist for the 2013 Philip K. Dick and Kitschies Golden Tentacle Awards.
 Sleeping Embers of an Ordinary Mind is one of The Guardian’s best SFF books of 2015.
 Dreams Before the Start of Time is one of Publishers Weekly’s most anticipated titles of Spring 2017.

-“Anne Charnock’s third novel . . . showcases all that is most imaginative and forward-thinking in British science fiction right now.
+“Anne Charnock’s third novel . . . showcases all that is most imaginative and forward-thinking in British science fiction right now.”